 - Raise (elevate) the wound or burn above the level of your heart while you are sitting or lying down.

 - If you have a wound or burn on your face, you may want to sleep with your head elevated.
 You may do this by putting an extra pillow under your head.

 Check your wound or burn every day for signs of infection.

 - Fluid, blood, or pus

 If your condition does not improve after the time stated by your treating physician or your condition worsens, seek professional medical attention and contact a personal injury lawyer.
 Why contact a personal injury lawyer?
 Because every time you visit a doctor or healthcare facility, you will be billed, and many times, a personal injury lawyer can help you obtain compensation through an insurance claim to cover your losses after injuries in a car accident.

 CONTACT THE PERAZZO LAW FIRM ONLINE NOW FOR A FREE INITIAL CONSULTATION

-With offices in Miami and North Miami Beach, the personal injury staff at the Perazzo Law Firm is dedicated to putting their clients best interests at the forefront of the insurance claim for compensation following a motor vehicle accident in Miami-Dade, Broward, and Orange County cities and suburbs.
+With offices in North Miami Beach, the personal injury staff at the Perazzo Law Firm is dedicated to putting their clients best interests at the forefront of the insurance claim for compensation following a motor vehicle accident in Miami-Dade, Broward, and Orange County cities and suburbs.

 The above mentioned medical advice is aimed to help accident victims cope and deal with minor car accident injuries.
 However, this information is not meant to be a substitute for a professional medical evaluation and treatment plan.
-The Perazzo Law Firm strongly urges readers to not consider the above mentioned medical sugestions as a guideline to treatment that substitutes professional medical care to treat common car accident injuries.
+The Perazzo Law Firm strongly urges readers to not consider the above mentioned medical suggestions as a guideline to treatment that substitutes professional medical care to treat common car accident injuries.
 In other words, the Perazzo Law Firm is not liable for failed recovery from injuries without first getting professional medical advice.